Computer scienceMobileJetpack ComposeRefinement

 }

-The primary mechanism for triggering navigation is via calls to the navigate method of the NavHostController instance, specifying the route for the destination composable.
+The primary mechanism for triggering navigation is via calls to the navigate method of the NavHostController instance, passing an instance of the destination's route type.
 This requires access to the navController variable created previously and associated with our navigation graph.
 While we can just pass the navController as a parameter to our MainScreen composable, this approach is not ideal for architecting our app since it makes it hard to test in isolation, preview, and reuse our composables.

 The recommended way is to pass a callback that will be executed each time the button is clicked.